conda-forge/cfep/cfep-08.md

         if len(nx.descendants(g, n)) > int(len(g) * percent):
             s.add(n)
     ```
-3. Has been agreed upon by core that the errors in the feedstock would
+3. The package has been agreed upon by core that the errors in the feedstock would
 pose a systemic risk.

 #### Packages which are "Too Big to Fail"
 ##### 1 (conda runtime dependencies)
+The package is a runtime dependency of `conda`.
+Those packages are:
 ```python
 {'asn1crypto',
  'atomicwrites',